Looking for things to do in Nafplio Greece? Look no further.

 Where: Othonos 31, Nafplio 211 00

-For a unique experience in a hotel that is teeming with personality, Amymone and Adiandi is the obvious choice for your Nafplio trip.
-Each room of the hotel is unique and is decorated with a homely ‘shabby chic’ style decor, paired with the eccentric works of local artists.
+Each room of the hotel is unique and is decorated with a homely ‘shabby chic’ style decor.
+The walls are adorned with the eccentric, contemporary works of local artists.

 A&A’s location is perfect since it places you in the historic heart of Nafplio old town.
-Reservations include a wonderful Greek breakfast which utilises homemade jams, pastries, and other treats.
-Click here to check the latest availability and room rates.
+Reservations include a wonderful Greek breakfast featuring homemade jams, pastries, and other treats.

 Anthemion Suites and Villas